Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 2796 N. Palm Canyon Drive

 The station opened under the name “Tramway Shell Service Station.”
 It was lauded in the Desert Sun for its modern design and amenities.
-Alterations to the property include the 1984 addition of mini-mart/convenience store to the west façade of the service garage, fronting N. Palm Canyon Drive.
-Other alterations to the property include the replacement of the gasoline fueling pumps and concrete islands in 1991.
+Alterations to the property include the 1984 addition of a mini-mart/convenience store to the west façade of the service garage, fronting N. Palm Canyon Drive.
+Other alterations to the property include replacing the gasoline fueling pumps and concrete islands in 1991.
 Additionally, the boarding up of original troffer lighting recessed within the canopy and the addition of new fluorescent lights to the underside of the canopy.
-Finally, an the addition of a metal storage enclosure to the east façade.
+Finally, a metal storage enclosure is added to the east façade.

 You can still fill up here!